-When my eight-year-old son asks me a question like, where’s Costa Rica, I can look it up with him on his iPod and help him find a map with the answer.
+When my eight-year-old son asks me a question like, “Where’s Costa Rics?”, I can look it up with him on his iPad and help him find a map with the answer.

 I can work from just about anywhere I want to be instead of going into an office.

 Technology allows us to have the world at our fingertips 24/7.

 Well, there are some key reasons why taking a break from technology can be good for our health and well-being.

 However, strategic breaks can be beneficial.

 Keep reading to discover the seven key reasons you may want to disconnect from your tech every now and then.